weyvern/auth-api-wd012/README.md

 ## Environment

-Create a .env file with a MONGO_URI variable, it has to be a valid MongoDB connection string.
+Create a .env file with:

+- MONGO_URI variable, it has to be a valid MongoDB connection string.
+- JWT_SECRET

 # Commands